notrustverify/lido-csm-dashboard/README.md

 ### Why You Might Want an Etherscan API Key

-To calculate accurate lifetime APY, the dashboard needs to find all historical reward distributions.
-This data lives on the Ethereum blockchain, and accessing it can be done in several ways:
+The actual reward data lives on IPFS and is always accessible.
+However, to *discover* which IPFS files exist, the dashboard needs to find historical `DistributionLogUpdated` events on the blockchain.
+This can be done in several ways:

 | Method | Description |
 |--------|-------------|